NBA-player-transactions/predicting_nba_player_retention/data/data_cleaning/README.md

 - Jupyter notebook(s) cleaning the data
 - One or more csv file(s) containing the cleaned data.

-Next, in the subfolder *merged_data*, we merge this data.
-The merge itself is done in a Jupyter notebook that generates the file *full_data.csv*.
+Next, in the subfolder `merged_data`, we merge this data.
+The merge itself is done in a Jupyter notebook that generates the file `full_data.csv`.

+We also have a subfolder named `helper_files` which contains some useful auxiliary files to assist in the data cleaning process.